Poltava: Language

-According to a survey conducted by the International Republican Institute in April-May 2023, 75 % of the city's population spoke Ukrainian at home, and 12 % spoke Russian.
+According to a survey conducted by the International Republican Institute in April–May 2023, 75% of the city's population spoke Ukrainian at home, and 12% spoke Russian.

 Geography

+Poltava is located on the Dnieper Lowland.
+Its historical part occupies the higher right bank of Vorskla river.

 Climate

 Poltava has a warm-summer humid continental climate (Köppen: Dfb), with four distinct seasons, it is one of the coldest cities in Ukraine.
 The annual precipitation is fairly evenly distributed, with the highest concentration in summer, and which falls as snow in winter.